 Rolling blackouts or brownouts, nearby thunderstorms, transformer failures — there are a number of things that can cause power outages, and most of them are unpredictable.
 That's why it's important to always be prepared for an interruption of power when it comes to your electronic key control system.

-Here are some tips that can help you continue serving your customers even when you're suddenly in the dark.
+Here are some tips that can help you continue business operations even when you're suddenly in the dark:

 Use a Manual Override Key

 If your machine has a manual override key, it's important to know exactly who has it and where it's kept.
 In the event of a power outage, the override key is the only way to access the drawers, preventing bad actors from trying to take advantage of your bad situation.
 Store the override key should securely away from the machine but somewhere that allows an administrator or a manager to access it quickly during an outage.
 If the administrator leaves the company, make sure you know where the key is and assign it to a new administrator or manager.

 Run Inventory Reports

 The physical key tags in your electronic key control system shouldn't be labeled.
 This keeps keys anonymous, so if they're ever lost or misplaced, they can't easily be linked to a specific vehicle, apartment, or asset.
 However this also makes it more challenging to determine which keys are in the drawer during an outage, which is why it's important to run regular inventory reports.